-At Harleston CEVA Primary School we provide a diverse introduction into ‘Music’.
+At Harleston CE Primary Academy we provide a diverse introduction into ‘Music’.

 Children should “perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.” – National curriculum 2014.